Levi Leipheimer: Team RadioShack (2010–2011)

 He won his second consecutive SRAM Tour of the Gila in April.
 At the 2010 Tour de California Leipheimer finished in third place overall.

 Leipheimer was favored to lead the team in California again for 2011, but became the team's chief domestique instead, riding in support of Chris Horner's eventual victory, after the latter posted a stronger time on mountainous stage four into San Jose.
 Leipheimer also won the stage finishing at the Mount Baldy ski area, and was second in the individual time trial.
-In his next race, the Tour of Switzerland, Leipheimer won, overhauling the race leader Damiano Cunego by 2 minutes in the final time trial stage, to win the tour by 4 seconds.
+In his next race, the Tour of Switzerland, Leipheimer won, besting the race leader Damiano Cunego by 2 minutes in the final time trial stage, to win the tour by 4 seconds.

 Leipheimer won the first edition of the USA Pro Cycling Challenge, winning the first stage and the third stage time trial.